cranej/cranej.github.io/posts/2017-05-20-use-gnupg-for-ssh-authentication-smoothly.md

 - tips
 ---

 In GnuPG 2.0 and 2.1, we are able to use `gpg-agent` to fully replace `ssh-agent`.
-And since 2.1, use a gpg key as a ssh key with gpg-agent becomes much easier than in previous versions.
-No need to convert/export gpg keys as ssh keys via other tools anymore.
+And since 2.1, use gpg keys for ssh authentication with gpg-agent becomes much easier than in previous versions.
+No need to convert/export gpg keys as ssh keys via third party tools anymore.
 For me, the biggest benefit is that in this way, I can manage my gpg and ssh keys the same way in gnupg keyring.

-## Properly configure and start up `gpg-agent`
+## Replace `ssh-agent` with `gpg-agent`

 ### Configure